Spectral Image Segmentation with Global Appearance Modeling: Segmentation Algorithm

 The approach described here is complementary to other methods that have been used to speed up the computation of eigenvectors for clustering.
 One such method is based on Nystrom approximation \cite{fowlkes2004spectral}.
 Another approach involves power iteration \cite{lin2010power}.

 Let $G$ be a weighted graph.
 To construct a sparse graph $G'$ we independently sample $m$ edges (with replacement) from $G$, with probabilities proportional to the edge weights.
 The weight of each sampled edge is set to $1$ (adding up weights if there is repetition).
 With this approach the expected value of a cut $(A,B)$ in $G'$ equals the value of the cut in $G$ up to a scaling factor of $(m/\vol(V|G))$.
 Moreover, if $m$ is sufficiently large then with high probability every cut in $G'$ has weight close to the cut value in $G$ (up to a scaling factor of $(m/\vol(V|G))$) (see, e.g., \cite{williamson2011}).
+For the experiments in this paper we use $m = \alpha|V|$ with $\alpha>0$ to obtain a sparse graph approximating $G$.

-To implement this approach efficiently for $G_\text{data}$ we neeed to sample edges with probability proportional to their weights $w(i,j)$ \emph{without} enumerating all possible edges.
+To implement this approach efficiently for $G_\text{data}$ we need to sample edges with probability proportional to their weights $w(i,j)$ \emph{without} enumerating all possible edges.
 We use an importance sampling method as a practical alternative.

-First, partition $V$ into $L$ ($\approx 1000$ in practice) sets $S_1,\ldots,S_L$ with low appearance variance.
-We do this greedily, starting with a single set and repeatedly partitioning the set with highest variance into two using the $k$-means algorithm.
+First we partition $V$ into $L$ ($\approx 1000$ in practice) sets $S_1,\ldots,S_L$ with low appearance variance.
+We do this greedily, starting with a single set and repeatedly partitioning the set with highest variance into two using the $K$-means algorithm.
 Let $m_i$ be the mean appearance of pixels in $S_i$ and